jamesoh3928/HaskGit/docs/Proposal.md

         - `haskgit commit`: Check for the expected creation of commit objects.
       - More specific testing strategies for each command will be discussed further as concrete plans are established for each command.

+  4. More test may be added depending on the design changes in the future.

 ### Checkpoint
   By the checkpoint, we plan to complete following tasks:

   - Defining data types for Git Objects, Ref, and Index
-  - Argument parser function
+  - Argument parsing (set up the structure in `Main.hs`)
   - Git Object hash function
   - Git Object cat function
   - Unit test for above functions
   - `git init`, `git add`, and `git status` commands

-  We will first focus on establishing main functionality such as argument parser, hash, cat function while creating unit test along the way.
+  We will first focus on establishing main functionality such as argument parsing, hash, cat function while creating unit test along the way.
 After the checkpoint, the git commands in the MVP scope will be split for each member to implment.

 ### Stretch Goals